MCP HubMCP Hub

 Running the Bot

-1. Ensure the Minecraft game is running and the world is open to LAN.
+Make sure the Minecraft game is running and the world is opened to LAN.
+Then start the Claude Desktop application; the bot should join the game.

 Available Commands